Old-Fashion Hamantaschen - with a modern tweak!

 one scant tablespoon baking powder

-1 cup raspberry (or any other fruit) preserves, or 1 cup chocolate chips
+1 cup thick raspberry (or any other fruit) preserves, or 1 cup chocolate chips

-In a large mixing bowl, beat butter and sugar together.
+In a large mixing bowl, beat margarine and sugar together.

 Add eggs and continue beating until light and fluffy.
 Stir in oil, vanilla and orange juice.